LordFamilyDev/minecraft-turtle/bin/mtk.md

 - `exit` or `q`: Quit the test interface
 - `clear`: Clear the console

+## Advanced Features

+### Inventory Management

+MTK now includes advanced inventory management:
+- At the start of a macro execution, a snapshot of the inventory is taken.
+- When selecting a slot (`s[0-F]`), if the slot is empty but wasn't in the initial snapshot, MTK attempts to replenish it from other slots.
+- When placing blocks (`pf`, `pu`, `pd`), if the current slot is empty, MTK attempts to replenish it based on the last selected slot's initial content.

+### Resuming Macros

+You can now resume a macro from a specific index:
+- Use the `-i` command-line option to specify the starting index.
+- When using MTK as a module, provide the starting index as the third argument.

+### Error Handling

+If MTK can't replenish a required item, it will pause execution and return:
+- The index of the operation where it paused
+- The current loop number
+- The block type that's missing

 ## Examples

 1. Move forward 3 times, turn right, and dig: